laurenchen0631/English-Learning/TOEFL TPO/Reading/Geology/William Smith.md

 	1. their similarity to each other made it difficult for him to distinguish one rock type from another
 	1. the type of rock between two consistent strata was always the same

-9. The word "endured" in the passage is closest in meaning to
+9. The word "**endured**" in the passage is closest in meaning to
 	1. vanished
 	1. developed
 	1. varied
 	1. survived

-10. The word "virtually" in the passage is closest in meaning to
+10. The word "**virtually**" in the passage is closest in meaning to
 	1. possibly
 	1. absolutely
 	1. surprisingly